DyThen-Kumo/Translate-App/README.md

 # Translate-App
-This app will use Python to translate
+This app will use Python to translate.
+It also support for more language, but now only support Vietnamese to English.